Holodomor denial

+Denial of the Holodomor is the claim that a 1932–33 man-made famine that killed millions in Soviet Ukraine, did not occur or was exaggerated.

-Officially, the government of the Soviet Union denied the occurrence of the famine and it also suppressed information about the famine from the very beginning of it until the 1980s.
-The Soviet government's denial of the occurrence of the famine was also circulated by some Western journalists and intellectuals.
-It was echoed at the time of the famine by some prominent Western journalists, including The New York Times Walter Duranty.
+The government of the Soviet Union officially denied the occurrence of the famine and suppressed information about it from its very beginning until the 1980s.
+This Soviet denial was also circulated by some Western journalists and intellectuals.
+Most prominently, The New York Times' Walter Duranty echoed Soviet denials in his reporting during the height of the famine.

-Holodomor denial is a form of historical negationism, and as such, it is subject to legal punishment in many countries.
+According to Jurij Dobczansky, Holodomor denial is easily distinguished from serious scholarship, and "generally consists of especially vitriolic anti-Western and anti-Ukrainian tirades," often accompanied by accusations of foreign influence, Nazi sympathies, or ulterior motives.

+Rebekah Moore argues that Western recognition of the Holodomor reflects the broader politics of genocide and victimhood, emphasizing the ongoing struggle for acknowledgment, particularly among the Ukrainian diaspora.

 Soviet Union

 Cover-up of the famine

-Soviet head-of-state Mikhail Kalinin responded to Western offers of food by telling of "political cheats who offer to help the starving Ukraine," and commented, "Only the most decadent classes are capable of producing such cynical elements."
-In an interview with Gareth Jones in March 1933, Soviet Foreign Minister Maxim Litvinov stated, "Well, there is no famine", and went on to say: "You must take a longer view.
-The present hunger is temporary.
-In writing books you must have a longer view.
-It would be difficult to describe it as hunger."
+Soviet head-of-state Mikhail Kalinin responded to Western offers of food by telling off "political cheats who offer to help the starving Ukraine," and commented, "Only the most decadent classes are capable of producing such cynical elements."